 These are the bare-minimum features a product/service must absolutely have to meet its customer’s demands – and they’re vital for the product’s survival (these are the ones that can’t be taken lightly and/or overlooked in development).

-These features alone are not enough to increase customer satisfaction, since tending to them is doing nothing more than your obligation.
+These features alone are not enough to increase customer satisfaction since tending to them is doing nothing more than your obligation.
 Not implementing them, on the other hand, will most certainly lead to customer dissatisfaction.
-These are the features taken for granted by the customer – the ones they don’t even think to ask for – and without them, the customer may not even be interested in your product/service to begin with.
+These are the features taken for granted by the customer – the ones they don’t even think to ask for – and without them, the customer may not even be interested in your product/service.